x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/1-Comments-Input-Output-Errors.md

-# `Introduction to Python: Comments and Hello World!`
+# `Introduction to Python: Comments Input Output and Errors`
 *Use CTRL + F to search for keywords in this file*
 *You are encouraged to copy and alter the code in this file to understand how it works*
 ___